-Nankarrow StudioPanel room kits have been carefully designed to address primary acoustical concerns that are common to all rooms by combining various components such as wall panels, bass traps, diffusion and hardware into an easy to use format.
+Nankarrow StudioPanel acoustic room kits have been carefully designed to address primary acoustical concerns that are common to all rooms by combining various components such as wall panels, bass traps, diffusion and hardware into an easy to use format.
+This kit easily outperforms kits from Auralex, Primacoustic, and other global brands becuase of its focus on low frequency absorption.

 The StudioPanel-M is intended for rooms upto 120 SqFt in size.
 It features high density PET Felt panels over acoustic foam for even absorption throughout the audio range.
 This makes the StudioPanel-M the ideal choice for more demanding studios, broadcasters and post production facilities while the innovative design can easily be adapted for home theater or high fidelity listening rooms.